By Qineng Tan, L.Ac., Ph.D.

 Anterior oblique muscle syndrome typically presents with shallow breathing, emotional, a hard time turning the head, pain gets worse if the arm goes up, accompanied by numbness or tingling in the arm.

-Neck pain, then, can be a symptom of any number of problems related to the neck and spine.
+Neck pain, then, can be a symptom of any number of problems related to the neck and spine, or even the jaw, as in TMJ disorders.
 This is why it can be so difficult for medical doctors, even with the use of advanced diagnostic testing and equipment, to determine the exact cause of the pain.

 How Acupuncture Treats Neck Pain